ruby-cute/ruby-cute/examples/g5k-tutorial.md

 First, let's find the necessary nodes for our experiment.
 As resources in Grid'5000 could be very busy, we are going to script a loop that will explore all Grid'5000 sites and find the first site that can provide us with the required nodes.
-Open an editor form pry:
+Open an editor form `pry` console:

     [5] pry(main)> edit -n find_nodes.rb